Ktor 3.0.1 Help

 Docker Compose

-In this topic, we'll show how to run a server Ktor application under Docker Compose.
-We'll be using a project created in Database persistence with Exposed, which uses Exposed to connect to an H2 file database.
-In this topic, we'll replace H2 with a PostgreSQL database running as a separate db service, while the Ktor application will be running as a web service.
+In this topic, we'll show you how to run a server Ktor application under Docker Compose.
+We'll be using a project created in the Integrate a Database tutorial, which uses Exposed to connect to a PostgreSQL database where the database and the web application run separately.

 Get the application ready